Phone +64 9 367 8844

 Polly is author of the Consumer Credit title of Laws of New Zealand; as well as the International Corporate Rescue article How Far Can Litigation Funders Go?
 The New Zealand Case of PwC v Walker; and edits the arbitration chapters of Sim's Court Practice.

-She has also shared her insights in the only textbook in existence on the nuts and bolts of running a major cross-border investigation: The Practitioner's Guide to Global Investigations 2018 – for which she authored the New Zealand chapter with Partner Kylie Dunn and Senior Associate Emmeline Rushbrook.
+She has also shared her insights in the only textbook in existence on the nuts and bolts of running a major cross-border investigation: The Practitioner's Guide to Global Investigations 2018 – for which she authored the New Zealand chapter with partners Kylie Dunn and Emmeline Rushbrook.